 12 useful tips for travelling with just a carry on

 Are you a minimalist when it comes to travel packing?
-Or do you overpack “just in case” you need this or that?
-For our recent 10-day trip to Vancouver Island, my husband and I packed only a carry on and a backpack each—and we had everything we needed.
-To simplify packing for your next trip, read on for 12 tips for travelling with just a carry on.
+Or do you overpack “just in case” you might need something?
+Read on for 12 tips for travelling with just a carry on.

 25 simple and fun summer activities

 It’s almost summer!
-For those of us in the Northern Hemisphere, the summer solstice—marking the official arrival of summer—takes place tomorrow at 10:58 ET.
 Are you excited?
 To celebrate the long hot days ahead, read on for 25 simple and fun summer activities that won’t break the bank.

 When progress isn’t progress – Let’s look back to move forward